pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 A good idea is to **use your source distribution in the release workflow**.
-That is, build it first, then unpack it and perform all the remaining steps using the unpacked distribution rather than the git repostiry — run tests, build documentation, build wheels.
+That is, build it first, then unpack it and perform all the remaining steps using the unpacked distribution rather than the Git repostiry — run tests, build documentation, build wheels.
 This ensures that it is well-tested, and reduces the risk that some users would hit build failures or install an incomplete package.